Plain English Breakdown

 - Department of Defense certificate

-- A special permit issued by the U.S. Department of Defense allowing certain family child care homes to operate without a state license.
+- A special permit issued by the U.S. Department of Defense that allows a family child care home to operate without needing a state license.

 Limits and Unknowns